Hodgkin's lymphoma (Hodgkin's disease)

 Your body's lymphatic system is part of your immune system, which protects you against infection and disease.
 The lymphatic system includes your spleen, thymus, lymph nodes and lymph channels, as well as your tonsils and adenoids.

-Hodgkin's lymphoma signs and symptoms may include:
+Signs and symptoms of Hodgkin's lymphoma may include:

 - Painless swelling of lymph nodes in your neck, armpits or groin